Skip to main content

 Revised Total Coliform Rule

-Total coliform is a group of bacteria that does not pose an immediate risk to public health by itself.
-Total coliform exists in all sorts of locations, including plant and soil material, and in digestive tracts of animals but should not be present in finished drinking water.
-The presence of total coliform in drinking water indicates a potential pathway by which contamination, such as E. coli and other waterborne pathogens (the things that can make you sick) can enter the drinking water distribution system.
-Instead of sampling for a number of parasites, viruses, and other bacteria, which can be difficult and expensive, total coliform is used as the indicator for how well a system is doing at keeping pathogens out of the water.
-If total coliform is getting into the water, it means that a pathway exists through which more harmful pathogens can get into the water.
+Total coliform are a group of bacteria that does not necessarily pose an immediate risk to public health, absent of E. coli or other waterborne pathogens (things that can make you sick).
+Total coliforms exist in all sorts of locations, including plant and soil material and in digestive tracks of animals.
+It should not, however, be present in finished drinking water.
+The presence of total coliform in drinking water indicates a potential pathway by which something more harmful, such as E. coli or other waterborne pathogens, can enter the drinking water distribution system.
+Instead of sampling for a number of parasites, viruses, and other bacteria which can be difficult and expensive, total coliform are used as the indicator for how well a system is doing at keeping pathogens out of the drinking water.
+If total coliform are getting into the water, it means that a pathway exists through which more harmful pathogens can get into the drinking water.

 waterborn pathogen venn diagram